Miragon/miranum-vs-code-forms/README.md

 ## Getting started

-For an explanation on how to get started, please refer to the [quickstart doc](docs/quickstart.md).
+For an explanation on how to get started, please refer to [our website](https://www.miranum.io/docs/gettingstarted).

 <p align="right">(<a href="#top">back to top</a>)</p>